BY DOMINIC PINO, STAFF WRITER

 While all that would be fun, there’s one really big problem: Fairfax ain’t Tuscaloosa.

-If Mason got an NCAA football team, we wouldn’t join the South Eastern Conference.
+If Mason got an NCAA football team, we wouldn’t join the SEC.
 We wouldn’t even join the Football Bowl Subdivision, which are the schools with a chance to be in a bowl game.
 No, we’d be a Football Championship Subdivision (FCS) school, and we’d have to join a different conference for football only (the A-10 is a non-football conference).
 Looking at the other schools in the A-10 with football teams, that means such prestigious conferences as the Pioneer League or our old conference, the Colonial Athletic Association.

 We wouldn’t build an 80,000-seat stadium with throngs of cheering fans.
 We’d have a glorified high school stadium like most other FCS schools.
 As for the cheering fans, students by and large don’t attend the sporting events we currently have.
 The student section at basketball games isn’t always full.
 When the A-10 tournament was at Capital One Arena in 2018 and the athletic department offered free student tickets, I picked one up — and had nearly the whole section to myself in D.C.

 What would make anyone believe we’d act any differently if we added a new sport?
 The university would spend a ton of money it doesn’t have to field a bad football team in a crappy conference, the first game would sell out, the novelty would wear off, and by the end of the first season, it would be just another poorly attended Mason sporting event.

 So you say you want a football team?
 I say, why bother?
 I’ll enjoy watching real college football on TV.